apache/flink/docs/dev/table/common.md

 // Table is the result of a simple projection query Table projTable = tableEnv.scan("X").select(...);

-// register the Table projTable as table "projectedX" tableEnv.registerTable("projectedTable", projTable);
+// register the Table projTable as table "projectedTable" tableEnv.registerTable("projectedTable", projTable);
 {% endhighlight %}
 </div>